 Early Notables of the Astwoit family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Astwoit Notables in all our PDF Extended History products and printed products wherever possible.
+Peter Atwood (1643-1712), was an English Dominican friar from Warwickshire; he was several...
+Another 29 words (2 lines of text) are included under the topic Early Astwoit Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Astwoit family to the New World and Oceana

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England

 went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Astwoit family emigrate to North America: Thomas Attwood who settled in Virginia in 1663; Joane Attwood settled in Barbados in 1664; Richard Attwood settled in Barbados (with his wife and servant) in 1680.
 In Newfoundland, Esau, was the owner of a fishing room at Pond Island, Greenspond Harbour, in 1778.